GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

 - "When I win I want the game to congratulate me by name!"

 - "I don't ever want to loose, make it so I always win."

+- "I don't want to have to click a button to play, make it so ```compare``` just runs when I enter my choice"

 ###9.
 Save, Commit, Push!